Roman Candle (Portland, Oregon): Menu

 The Italian menu offered Roman-style, square-shaped, wood-fired pizza, as well as sandwiches.
 Seven types of pizza were available, including margherita-style and others with toppings such as mushroom, pepperoni, potato, sausage, and herbs.
-Thrillist said the pizzas "straddle[d] the line between flatbread and focaccia – neither too crunchy nor too fluffy".
+Thrillist said the pizzas "straddle the line between flatbread and focaccia – neither too crunchy nor too fluffy".
 Sandwiches included The Bodega (bacon and egg salad), The Lil Guy (scallion cream cheese on an everything bun), and The Frankie (mozzarella, pesto and Mama Lil's-brand peppers on tomato bread).
 The Sloppy Giuseppe was "a spin on the sloppy joe with beef and pork ragu stuffed into a triangle of focaccia-esque bread", according to Russell.

 Breads, green salads, and pastries were also available.
 Salad options included Tuscan Cavalry, from the neighboring restaurant Ava Gene's, as well as the Fruit Loop with Asian pears, hazelnuts, and pecorino.
 Pastries included croissants, danishes, breakfast quiches, scones, shortbreads, and tarts; the dessert menu included cookies and kouign-amann.
 The kouign-amann, once described as "Portland's most talked about pastry", had debuted at Matthew Zack's Alder Pastry and Dessert.
 The drink menu featured coffee made by owner Duane Sorenson's Stumptown Coffee Roasters, using a custom-built espresso machine by La Marzocco.
 The bakery also offered $2 Rainier draft beers, two cocktails on draft, and 16 varieties of wine by the glass or bottle.

 In 2014, the lunch menu was expanded with additional vegetable options, as well as four pizza varieties, including pomodoro, pepperoni, and margherita.
 As of 2016, the menu also had two varieties of arancini, prosciutto, and burrata.
 The "loaded" baked potato had Roman-style flatbread with mashed Yukon Gold potato, bacon, scallions, sour cream, provolone piccante, and Picklopolis-brand hot sauce.